Lumthrong/project-web/README.md

-A Timepass institutional website using nodejs
+A Timepass institutional website using nodejs/mysql